hemangpandhi/android_internals/docs/SUBSCRIBER_MANAGEMENT.md

 ## Overview

 **EmailJS is the single source of truth** for all subscribers.
-The `subscribers.json` file is automatically synced from EmailJS contacts, so you never need to manually update it or recompile.
+The `subscribers.json` file is automatically synced from EmailJS contacts via API or CSV, so you never need to manually update it or recompile.

+### Automatic Sync Methods

+1. **EmailJS API (Recommended - Fully Automatic)**
+   - Set up GitHub Secrets with EmailJS credentials
+   - GitHub Actions automatically syncs every 6 hours
+   - No manual intervention needed!

+2. **CSV Export (Manual but Immediate)**
+   - Export CSV from EmailJS Dashboard
+   - Import via admin panel or update repository CSV
+   - Works immediately

 ## How It Works